Jeschenfelder/CraterClusterTools/README.md

 ```
 python setup.py install --user
 ```
-Then change the file destinations 'main_list' and 'parameters_list' in ClusterParameters.py to the desired output locations.
+Then change the file destinations 'main_list' and 'parameters_list' in parameters.py to the desired output locations.
+You can test the script on the two example sheets in the repository, they are in the format that the script expects.

 ## Inspiration
 The program is based on previous work by Ingrid Daubar and Eric Newland.